Preventing Sexual Transmission of HIV

-There are several ways to prevent getting or transmitting HIV through sex.
+There are several ways to prevent getting or transmitting HIV through anal or vaginal sex.

-If you are HIV negative, you can use HIV prevention medications known as pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP) to protect yourself.
+If you are HIV-negative, you can use HIV prevention medicine known as pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP) to protect yourself.
 You can also use other HIV prevention methods, below.

-If you are living with HIV, the most important thing you can do to prevent transmission and stay healthy is to take your HIV medication (known as antiretroviral therapy or ART), every day, exactly as prescribed.
-People living with HIV who take HIV medication daily as prescribed and get and keep an undetectable viral load have effectively no risk of sexually transmitting HIV to their HIV-negative partners.
-There also are other options to choose from, below.
+If you have HIV, the most important thing you can do to prevent transmission and stay healthy is to take HIV medicine (known as antiretroviral therapy or ART) exactly as prescribed.
+People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
+This is sometimes called HIV treatment as prevention or “undetectable = untransmittable” (U = U).
+There also are other options to prevent transmitting HIV, below.

-If you are HIV-negative, you have several options for protecting yourself from HIV.
+If you are HIV-negative, you have several options for protecting yourself from getting HIV through vaginal or anal sex.
 The more of these actions you take, the safer you can be.

 - Vaginal sex also carries a risk for getting HIV, though it is less risky than receptive anal sex.
 Most women who get HIV get it from vaginal sex, but men can also get HIV from vaginal sex.

-- In general, there is little to no risk of getting or transmitting HIV from oral sex.
+- Oral sex carries little to no risk for getting or transmitting HIV.
 Theoretically, transmission of HIV is possible if an HIV-positive man ejaculates in his partner’s mouth during oral sex.
 However, the risk is still very low, and much lower than with anal or vaginal sex.
-Factors that may increase the risk of transmitting HIV through oral sex are oral ulcers, bleeding gums, genital sores, and the presence of other STDs, which may or may not be visible.
-For more information, see CDC’s HIV Basics: How can I prevent getting HIV from oral sex?
+Factors that may increase the risk of transmitting HIV through oral sex are oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted diseases (STDs), which may or may not be visible.

 - Sexual activities that don’t involve contact with body fluids (semen, vaginal fluid, or blood) carry no risk of HIV transmission but may pose a risk for other STDs.